 on-line Java Tutorials - Excellent tutorials on all topics, including sample code.

-Download JDK for Windows.
-Download JDK for Mac OS X. (After downloading and then running the installer, you need to set the
+Download the JDK.
+(For Windows, always use the 32-bit version!
+After downloading and then running the installer, you need to set the

 Name: Wayne Pollock|